ciresiemanym/platform-documentation/docs/vlmd-healdata-utils.md

 ## 0. Getting Started

 The HEAL Data Utilities is a software package that can be leveraged via a **command-line interface**.
-If you already have experience with the command-line interface, please see [our instructions for advanced users](#3-install-the-heal-data-utilities).
+The following instructions will walk you through the process of installing Python, setting up a virtual environment, installing HEAL Data Utilities and using the tool to create a HEAL-compliant data dictionary If you already have Python installed and experience with  setting up a virtual environment, you can skip to  [Step 3.
+Install the HEAL Data Utilities](#3-install-the-heal-data-utilities).

 ### The Command-line Interface (CLI)

 To get started, you will need to navigate to your computer’s **command-line interface**, or CLI.
-On macOS, this is known as **Terminal**.
-For Windows and PC users, your command-line interface may be **PowerShell** or **Command Prompt**.
+On macOS, this is known as **Terminal**, and can be opened by pressing Command + Space Bar on your Mac keyboard and searching for “Terminal.”
+For Windows and PC users, your command-line interface may be **PowerShell** or **Command Prompt**, which can be opened by clicking the Search bar/icon in your Taskbar and searching for “Powershell” or “cmd.”.

 ### Python

 The HEAL Data Utilities is built on Python, a widely used programming language that may   already be installed on your computer.

-While the HEAL Data Utilities should be compatible with most versions of Python, you can download the latest version of Python [here](https://www.python.org/downloads/)
+While the HEAL Data Utilities should be compatible with most versions of Python, you can download the latest version of Python [here](https://www.python.org/downloads/) and install it on your local computer.

 Once you have opened the command-line interface and installed Python, you can now begin following the steps outlined below.